joemoose/psiops/docs/zones.md

 | 3 | Distant | Across wide, uneven terrain |
 | 4+ | Extreme | Several city blocks away |

-Count the *shortest* path through adjacent, connected zones, not a straight line on a map.
+Count the **shortest** path through adjacent, connected zones, not a straight line on a map.
 These distances modify your *attack rolls* based on weapon type.
 See [Distance Modifiers](combat.md#distance-modifiers).

 ## Example

-For example, the GM divides your objective area, a research facility, into several tactical zones, as shown in the following diagram.
+The GM divides your objective area, a research facility, into several tactical zones, as shown in the following diagram.

 <figure class="diagram" style="--diagram-max-width: 430px">
 --8<-- "img/zones.svg"